 Although all musculoskeletal tissues are responding to repetitive load, they all are sensitive to specific patterns of loading.
 Keeping that in mind and knowing that too strenuous loading may damage the tissues, we need to use various different ways of exercising.
 We need to exercise on mild to moderate levels on a regular basis using primarily endurance type of training but not forgetting to include weekly strength training in to our exercise programs.
 Summertime biking, walking, running, swimming, and strength training can be the bases for better quality of life.

-If you have any questions regarding your musculoskeletal condition and exercise, please e-mail me or give me a call at 734-961-9626.
+If you have any questions regarding your musculoskeletal condition and exercise, please e-mail OrthoSport at [email protected] or give us a call at 734-961-9626.

 Enjoy your Holiday weekend and have an active summer,